18 January 2022

 Urinary Incontinence Treatment

 Some women who experience urinary incontinence sometimes disregard it because it only happens very occasionally, in very small quantities or it doesn’t interfere with their well-being, and so they don’t need to visit a doctor or receive any treatment.
-Contrastingly, in other women, urinary incontinence is detrimental and so they need to be aware of the treatment options available for each type of incontinence.
+Contrastingly, in other women, urinary incontinence is detrimental and they need to be aware of the treatment options available for each type of incontinence.

 A high percentage of women with urinary incontinence who receive personalised treatment indicated by specialists manage to cure or significantly improve their symptoms.